Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 - To make a connection between the two main characters, Annie in Baltimore and Sam in Seattle, they walked through the same door at the same time.
 That feature was so important to the producers that the door was actually shipped about 3,000 miles for the dramatic effect to connect Ryan and Hanks.

-- Rita Wilson is Hanks' real-life wife who had a role in the movie.
+- Rita Wilson, who had a role in the movie, is Hanks' real-life wife.

 The Main Characters and Plot

 Sam is played by Tom Hanks and Annie is played by Meg Ryan, who moviegoers had already gotten to know in When Harry Met Sally.
-Sam is a widower whose wife has just died and he moved with his 8-year-old son across the country to Seattle to start a new life.
+Sam is a widower whose wife has just died.
+He had moved with his 8-year-old son across the country to Seattle to start a new life.

 On Christmas Eve, a radio talk show psychologist asked her listening audience what they were wishing for during the season of hope.
 Jonas from Seattle calls in his wish for a new wife for his depressed insomniac father who has been widowed for a year and a half.